access-watch/api-documentation/source/includes/_6_request_logging.md

 }
 ```

-This endpoint is used to log an HTTP request.
+This endpoint is used to log and index an HTTP request.

 ### API Request